 Agriculture extension officers work on-site, mostly in rural areas, engaging with farmers in the field.
 They also spend some time in laboratories and will have their base in an office environment, developing plans for sustainable farming.

-Engage with research in sustainable farming practices
+Engage with research around sustainable farming practices

 Develop plans and strategies to promote sustainable farming practices